The risk matrix has served its purpose but falls well short of the data-driven business requirements of today. Enter the Risk & Value Framework.

 For more than a decade, the risk matrix has been the go-to decision-making tool for assessing risk, and for good reason.
 The risk matrix is practical, easy to use and flexible enough to apply to various risk types and situations, including:

-- Assessing risks of a particular asset
+- Assessing risks of a particular asset or event

 - Deciding which investments or projects have the highest importance